-Click the foods below to find out what stage of pregnancy it's best to eat them:
+Read on to find out more about the foods below and what stage of pregnancy it's best to eat them:

 Certain nutrients are important during pregnancy to ensure everything ticks along nicely.
 Your body is working hard all the time which is why you probably feel pretty fed up and exhausted.
 It is possible to take vitamins or nutrient supplements during pregnancy but it is important to check with a doctor or pharmacist which is safe.